 Not only does annual furnace maintenance help your system run up to 30% more efficiently and extend the life of the equipment, it’s also demanded by most manufacturers to keep up your equipment’s warranty.
-For both those reasons, you should definitely invest in seasonal furnace tune-ups.
+For these reasons, you should definitely invest in seasonal furnace tune-ups.
 Catching small issues early can help stop them from becoming huge (expensive!) furnace problems.

 System Wear and Tear

 If you’re running your furnace all winter long to remain warm, usual wear and tear on the parts is to be expected – particularly in older heating equipment.
-Wear and tear on your belts and bearings can cause the furnace to overheat or result in issues with the fan motors, causing air flow problems.
+Wear and tear on your belts and bearings can cause the system to overheat or result in issues with the fan motors, causing air flow problems.